redamancier/WatchE/README.md

 # WatchE
-This is a repository to build a watch for the electricity competition\n this is a Branch of lzh
+This is a repository to build a watch for the electricity competition.
+# this is a Branch of lzh